Cooperative Breakdown of the Oscillator Blockade in the Dicke Model: Cumulant expansion

 which are Hermitian so that the resulting equations are real.
 To simplify the equations, we assume that the system starts in a $Z_2$-respecting state \cite{Kirton2016} and discard all moments which do not respect this symmetry.
-With this, we find the following equations of motion: To first order we keep a single equation that describes the polarization,
+With this, we determine the equations of motion: